dagraham/etm-tk/etmTk/help/OVERVIEW.md

 While a timer is active, the title, elapsed time and status - running or paused - is displayed in the status bar.

+Tip: When creating a repeating item, press *Validate* to check your entry and see a list of the instances that will be generated.

 ## Editing Existing Items